cotarr/http-raw-client/README.md

 For debugging, send one raw http request.

+- This is a simple ad-hoc tool that may be useful for web server testing.
+- It operates similar to using a telnet client to test a web server.
-To support web server testing, this tool was written to send one raw http request without character escaping or other encoding.
+- This tool was written to send one raw http request without character escaping or other encoding.
-The http response is sent to stdout.
+- The http response is sent to stdout.

-This supports both HTTP and HTTPS using TLS
+- Both http and https (TLS) are supported.
+- It it a JavaScript program intended to run in NodeJs using command line terminal.
+- There are no dependencies and no npm modules are required.

 ### Install